angeloplessas/ElasticSearch-with-Reactive-Tree/README.md

 # ElasticSearch with React-Family-tree

-* This project was creaetd with TypeScript using these modules below for rendering family photos or the other infos.
+* This project was created with TypeScript using these modules below for rendering family photos or the other infos.

 ## Modules